 - Communication with authors and colleagues via email and instant messaging.

 - Top quality (for 2004) computers and software I was free to choose.

 - An inspiring idea core to the project that I really cared about – the crossover between visual creativity and technology.

 - Working with creative people brimming with ideas.

 Another area is public speaking, networking or conferences.
 Never a natural, I’ve learnt some pseudo-extrovert traits to get through it.
 After reading Cain’s book, I now recognise the importance of restorative niches (downtime, reducing stimuli) before and after the busy times.

 So, do I recommend this book?
 Yes, absolutely.
-If you’re interested in learning more about introvert/extrovert behaviour, how to communicate better to other types or just gain a better understanding of other types, then it’s worth reading this book.
+If you’re interested in learning more about introvert/extrovert behaviour, how to communicate better with other types or just gain more understanding of other types, then it’s worth reading this book.

-The only things about the book I would criticise is that it is US-centric and many of the anecdotes involved highly successful people (corporate lawyers, directors of university departments, professors, doctors).
-When they discover their work or personal life doesn’t fit their personality types, and they decide to radically change their lives, I couldn’t help feeling that the wealth and status they had accumulated meant that they had more control, freedom and security to make such changes.
+The only things about the book I would criticise are that it is US-centric and many of the anecdotes involved successful people in professional roles (corporate lawyers, directors of university departments, professors, doctors).
+When they discover their work or personal life doesn’t fit their personality types, and they decide to radically change their lives, I couldn’t help feeling that their accumulated capital of wealth and status meant that they had more control, freedom and security to make such changes.
 I would have been interested to read stories from a wider range of society; more real people, if you like.